prm036/prm036.github.io/_pages/about.md

 Hi, I'm **Praneeth Reddy Mallupalli**.

-I am currently a Master of Science in Computer Science (MSCS) student at **[Northwestern University](https://www.northwestern.edu/)**, specializing in the Artificial Intelligence track.
-My primary research interests lie in **Reinforcement Learning** and **Generative AI**, specifically **Diffusion Models**.
-I am currently going through these topics from both theoretical standpoint and practical lens and actively building my expertise through academic research and  projects.
+I am currently an Master of Science in Computer Science (MSCS) student at **[Northwestern University](https://www.northwestern.edu/)**, specializing in the Artificial Intelligence.
+My primary areas of interests are **Reinforcement Learning** and **Generative AI**, specifically **Diffusion Models**.
+I am currently studying these areas from both a theoretical and practical standpoint and am actively getting involved in academic research projects.

 I also serve as a **Peer Mentor (Undergrad TA)** for the [Compiler Construction](https://www.mccormick.northwestern.edu/computer-science/academics/courses/descriptions/322.html) course.